-- Knowledge given by the teacher

-- Use of the local environments for fieldwork.

-- Creative activities building models, showing routes.

-- Individual and group enquiry, especially where resources are limited.

-- Use of video and films.

-- Using outside speakers.

-- Visits to places of relevance to the topic, e.g. farm, beach etc.

-- Use of IT simulations, satellite images.

-- Use of relevant books, pamphlets, leaflets, maps, postcards, atlases etc.

-- Role play and drama to create empathy.
+- Knowledge given by the teacher - Use of the local environments for fieldwork. - Creative activities building models, showing routes. - Individual and group enquiry, especially where resources are limited. - Use of video and films. - Using outside speakers. - Visits to places of relevance to the topic, e.g. farm, beach etc. - Use of IT simulations, Digimaps, satellite images. - Use of relevant books, pamphlets, leaflets, maps, postcards, atlases etc. - Role play and drama to create empathy.

-- Photographs and satellite images.

-- Links with local experts in the field

-- Use of debate to discuss relevant issues.

-Sharing BBC Science and Environment pages as well as news sources to promote discussion, debate and understanding of the wider world.
+- Photographs and satellite images. - Links with local experts in the field e.g. Link Governor Kieron Young to conduct fieldwork, geocaching etc. - Use of debate to discuss relevant issues. - Sharing BBC Science and Environment pages as well as news sources to promote discussion, debate and understanding of the wider world.